Cable Hammer Curl: Muscle Worked, Benefit & Alternate

 1. Start by setting up a rope extension attachment to a low pulley cable machine and placing a preacher bench in front of the machine.

-3. Slowly curl the bar up towards your chest, isolating your bicep, and squeeze.
+4. Slowly curl the bar towards your chest.

-The one arm cable rope preacher hammer curl is a variation of cable rope preacher hammer curl.
+The one-arm cable rope preacher hammer curl is a variation of the cable rope preacher hammer curl.

-The hand is in fixed position and the movement is slow and concentrated.
-Some athletes and coaches believe that this exercise emphasizes the peak of biceps muscle.
+The hand is in a fixed position, and the movement is slow and concentrated.
+Some athletes and coaches believe this exercise emphasizes the peak of the biceps muscle.

 One Arm Cable Rope Hammer Preacher Curl